Complaints procedure

 Notifying staff of compliments made about them can improve staff satisfaction, staff morale, customer service and performance.
 Where a complaint relates to a specific member of staff, the complaint will be investigated in an appropriate way, which may include consideration under the Council’s Disciplinary Procedure.

-Where a complaint investigation identifies that things have gone wrong an appropriate remedy will be determined.
+Where a complaint investigation identifies that things have gone wrong this will be acknowledged and an explanation as to the actions taken or to be taken will be included in the complaint response.
 Appropriate remedies could include:

 The guiding principle must be that, where possible, the customer is put back in the position they would have been if things had not gone wrong.